jimrandell/OAuth2FM-ForGoogleAPI/README.md

-### A Simple Dashboard And A Single Script To Call, Provides FileMaker Developers With A Powerful Tool!
+### A Simple Dashboard And A Single Script, Provides FileMaker Developers With A Powerful Tool!
 *	Create and Manage multiple Google Account Profiles, each with multiple variations of privileges for that Account

 *	Present your users with the Googles Login Page, followed by the Google page which prompts users to 'allow this app access to your Google Account Data'